-With time-constant parameters these bounds decay for $\sigma_1^2$ (resp. grow for $\sigma_{12}$) in $\abs{\rho}$ from $8\eta\sigma^3$ (resp. $4\eta\sigma^3$) at $\rho=0$ to $4\sqrt{2}\eta\sigma^3$ at $\abs{\rho}=1$ for both cases.
+With time-constant parameters, these bounds decay for $\sigma_1^2$ (resp., grow for $\sigma_{12}$) in $\vert\rho \vert$ from $8\eta \sigma^3$ (resp., $4\eta\sigma^3$) at $\rho=0$ to $4\sqrt{2}\eta\sigma^3$ at $\vert\rho \vert=1$ for both cases.

-Figure \ref{fig1} illustrates the asymptotic variance in the case of volatilities $\sigma^2_1=\sigma^2_2=1$ and covolatility $\sigma_{12}=\rho$ (constant in time) and the first noise level given by $\eta_1=1$.
+Figure~\ref{fig1} illustrates the asymptotic variance in the case of volatilities $\sigma^2_1=\sigma^2_2=1$ and co-volatility $\sigma _{12}=\rho$ (constant in time) and the first noise level given by $\eta _1=1$.
 The left plot shows the asymptotic variance of the estimator of $\sigma_1^2$ as a function of $\rho$ and $\eta_2$.
 It is shown that using observations from the other (correlated) process induces clear efficiency gains rising in $\rho$.
 If the noise level $\eta_2$ for the second process is small, the asymptotic variance can even approach zero.
-The plot on the right shows the same dependence for estimating the covolatility $\sigma_{12}$.
+The plot on the right shows the same dependence for estimating the co-volatility $\sigma_{12}$.
 For comparable size of $\eta_2$ and $\eta_1$ the asymptotic variance increases in $\rho$, which is explained by the fact that also the value to be estimated increases.
 For small values of $\eta_2$, however, the efficiency gain by exploiting the correlation prevails.

-For larger dimensions $d$, the variance can even be of order $\mathcal{O}(1/\sqrt{d})$: in the concrete case where all volatilities and noise levels equal $1$, the asymptotic variance for estimating $\sigma_1^2$ can be reduced from $8$ (using only observations from the first component or if $\Sigma$ is diagonal) down to $8/\sqrt{d}$ (in case of perfect correlation).
+For larger dimensions $d$, the variance can even be of order $\mathcal {O}(1/\sqrt{d})$: in the concrete case where all volatilities and noise levels equal $1$, the asymptotic variance for estimating $\sigma_1^2$ can be reduced from $8$ (using only observations from the first component or if $\Sigma$ is diagonal) down to $8/\sqrt{d}$ (in case of perfect correlation).

 All the preceding examples can be worked out for different noise levels $\eta_p$.
-For a fixed entry $(p,q)$ generally all noise levels enter and can be only de-coupled in case of a diagonal covariation matrix $\Sigma=\diag(\sigma_p^2)_{1\le p\le d}$.
-Then, the covariance simplifies to
+For a fixed entry $(p,q)$, generally all noise levels enter and can be only de-coupled in case of a diagonal covariation matrix $\Sigma=\diag(\sigma_p^2)_{1\le p\le d}$.
+Then the covariance simplifies to

-Finally, we can also investigate the estimation of the entire quadratic covariation matrix $\int_0^1\Sigma(t)\,dt$ under homogeneous noise level and measure its loss by the squared ($d\times d$)-Hilbert-Schmidt norm.
+Finally, we can also investigate the estimation of the entire quadratic covariation matrix $\int_0^1\Sigma(t) \,dt$ under homogeneous noise level and measure its loss by the squared ($d\times d$)-Hilbert--Schmidt norm.
 Summing up the variances for each entry, we obtain the asymptotic risk